ibm-cloud-docs/speech-to-text/acoustic-resource.md

 For an audio file that is embedded within an archive-type resource, the name of the audio file must adhere to the following restrictions:

--   Include a maximum of 128 characters in the file name.
+-   Include a maximum of 128 characters in the file name, including the file extension.
 -   Do not include spaces, `/` (slashes), or `\` (backslashes) in the file name.
 -   Do not use the name of an audio file that has already been added to the custom model as part of an archive-type resource.